 Disable context menu for Taskbar

+We all know that whenever right-click on the taskbar, a context menu appears, which has some default options.
 In case you want to disable right-click context menu, you need to make some modifications in the registry keys.
 Here is the method to do so.

-1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type put Regedt32.exe in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

 Now come to the right pane of Explorer subkey so created.
 In the vacant space, make a right-click and select New -> DWORD, rename the DWORD so created to NoViewContextMenu.

 Similarly, at the same registry location, create another DWORD named NoTrayContextMenu and set its Value data 1 as well.

 Restart Explorer and you’ll no longer be able to see right-click context menu over the taskbar.

 Please note that the right context menu gets locked or disappears for the vacant space, Start Button, and the clock.
 The right-click context menu for taskbar pinned programs and the notification area icon remains unaffected.

 Related: Disable Context Menu in Start Menu of Windows 10.